Saluda, North Carolina: Festivals

 The Saluda Arts Festival is an event in which fine artists from all over western North Carolina and South Carolina exhibit and sell oil paintings, watercolors, acrylic paintings and drawings, woodworking, photography, pottery, jewelry, sculptures, stained glass, and metal working.
 The festival also offers live demonstrations of landscape painting, weaving, pottery, and blacksmithing.
 It is typically held the third Saturday in May.

 The Coon Dog Day festival is one of the oldest festivals in Saluda.
 It is a homecoming and celebration which includes food, live music, a parade, crafts, and a street dance.
 The festival also includes a 5k race and a benefit breakfast at the Saluda Masonic Lodge.
 It is held the first Saturday after July 4 each year.

 For the Saluda Home Town Christmas festival, Main Street is decked out in Christmas lights and holiday decorations.
 Businesses and shops are open and serve holiday refreshments while local musicians perform.
 The open house and musical events are closed with an ecumenical service delivered by Saluda ministers at the Saluda Presbyterian Church.

 Shopping

 The majority of shops are located on Main Street.
 Other businesses are located in Nostalgia Court.

 Parks and forests

 The Saluda Community Land Trust manages parks and develops trails including the Lazy Girl Loop, Tryon Missing Trace 40, Little Park, and a Community Garden.
 A small park with a playground and picnic shelter borders the railroad tracks on Main Street.
 The Saluda Dog Park is on Chestnut Street.

 Waterfalls

-There are 4 main waterfalls near the city: Pearson's Falls, Melrose Falls, Big Bradley Falls, and Little Bradley Falls.
+There are 5 main waterfalls near the city: Pearson's Falls, Melrose Falls, Big Bradley Falls, Heaven Leigh Falls, and Little Bradley Falls.